 Plus, I think you're missing one other critical issue.

-As to the logic, you know, I think it's not a wise idea to talk about an audit uh that is impossible to have been done.
+As to the logic, you know, I think it's not a wise idea to talk about an audit that is impossible to have been done.

 You can't audit an unknown.

-Okay, then tell me right, you think that this government has put a bunch of innocent people in the dock or has got a bunch of innocent people in the process now in the system.
+Okay, then tell me right you think that this government has put a bunch of innocent people in the dock or has got a bunch of innocent people in the process now in the system.

-Absolutely absolutely not what I'm saying.
+Absolutely not what I'm saying.

 What I'm saying is don't make the affirmative case in the other direction, which is what you're doing.